Torox-Labs/rox-engine/README.md

   - **[Torox-Math Library](https://github.com/Torox-Lab/torox-math):** For advanced mathematical functions.
   - **[Orox-Token Library](https://github.com/Torox-Lab/orox-token):** For token and blockchain interactions.

-*Note:* Torox-Math, Torox-Token, SDL3 and Assimp are under consideration for future integration and are not required at this stage.
+*Note:* Torox-Math, Torox-Token are under consideration for future integration and are not required at this stage.

 ### Installation